-The environment and natural resources form an essential economic base in developing countries, and their use generates significant economic and social benefits for people – particularly those living in poverty, of which women make up the majority.
+The environment and natural resources form an essential economic base in countries where we work around the world, and their use generates significant economic and social benefits for people – particularly those living in poverty, of which women make up the majority.

 Features of sustainable development